UI5Lab/UI5Lab-central/docs/de-de/how_to/consume_library.md

 </mvc:View>
 ```

-9. Deploy the application folder to your favorite webserver
+9. Deploy the application folder to your favorite webserver.

-10. Choose one of the following entry points to open the app
+10. Choose one of the following entry points to open the app.

  * [App page](webapp/index.html) Path to the source code for the demo above
  * [Test page](webapp/test/integration/opaTests.qunit.html) A simple integration test written in OPA